Charlestown, Rhode Island: Parks

 Ninigret Park, the former site of Naval Auxiliary Air Station Charlestown, is in Charlestown.
 It is now a place for recreational sports games including a small beachfront, a bike track, sporting fields, and tennis courts.
-Along with these features, the park also contains the Frosty Drew Nature Center & Observatory.
+Along with these features, the park also contains the Frosty Drew Nature Center & Observatory, and has two troll sculptures created by Thomas Dambo.
 Ninigret Park is also used for the majority of large events occurring within the town of Charlestown including the Charlestown Seafood Festival, the Big Apple Circus and the Rhythm And Roots music festival.

 Charlestown contains several beaches that are frequently described as "the best kept secret in Rhode Island."
 Miles of secluded, unspoiled, sandy beaches offer visitors a chance to enjoy many outdoor activities or just some relaxation under the sun.
 Some of these beaches include town operated areas such as "Blue Shutters Town Beach" and "Charlestown Town Beach" and other are state managed areas including "East Beach State Beach" and "Charlestown Breachway State Beach."

 Burlingame State Park and Campground is entirely contained inside the town of Charlestown.
 The campground is 3,100 acres of rocky woodland that surrounds Watchaug Pond in Charlestown.
 Activities at the park include 755 campsites, fishing, swimming, picnicking, boating and hiking.
 The area north of Buckeye Brook Road, abutting the Pawcatuck River, is primarily a hunting area.